 protected from predominant winds (from the northwest], it is

-("Marine Resources Impact Assessment", April 1995 at 243.)
+exposed to storms which generate the highest wind conditions. ("Marine Resources Impact Assessment", April 1995 at 248.)
 We note

 that south and southwesterly winds predominate in the summer.